Every year, Sierra, the national magazine of the Sierra Club, publishes a report on the 20 most sustainable schools in North America.

 - Wellbeing & Work

-We are proud to report that the #1 and #2 spots for the most sustainable schools are occupied by institutions that we serve on a regular basis.
+We are proud to report that the #1 and #2 spots for the Sierra Coolest Schools are occupied by institutions that we serve on a regular basis.

 We’ve profiled the sustainability work of both schools in our case studies section and have a proud working history with them.